Associate Professor of History & Religious Studies

 I specialize in the history of religion, the migration of religious ideas, and cross-cultural contacts between people of different faiths in the late medieval era.
 My dissertation examined the travel accounts of European and Russian merchants who left detailed records of their conversion to Islam while conducting business in Muslim lands, which I published in the Journal of World History.

-I am also the Book Review Editor for World History Connected, serve on two editorial boards, an Executive Council member of the World History Association, and the Secretary-Treasurer for the New England Regional World History Association.
+I am also the Book Review Editor for World History Connected, an Executive Council member of the World History Association, the Secretary-Treasurer for the New England Regional World History Association., and I serve on the editorial board of World History Connected.

 Ph.D.
 History, Washington State University, Pullman Washington, May 2004